 Most people who visit Antigua, don’t leave without climbing Acatenango – an overnight trip to see the Volcano de Fuego.
 You can also climb up the Pacaya Volcano during the day or go on an evening hike to watch the sunset from here.

-Whether you’re planning a solo travel trip, girls trip or couples adventure, Guatemala is a safe and beautiful place to visit.
-If you have any questions about the best places to visit in Guatemala, send us a message.
+Whether you’re planning a solo travel trip, girls’ trip, or couples adventure, Guatemala is a safe and beautiful place to visit.
+What are your top places to visit in Guatemala?
+Let us know in the comments.